WinVector/Examples/SparkTips/replyr/replyrExamples.md

     ## Error in UseMethod("gather_"): no applicable method for 'gather_' applied to an object of class "c('tbl_spark', 'tbl_sql', 'tbl_lazy', 'tbl')"

+(Note: we have been regularly seeing a segfault at the block below.
+I think this is an issues I have filed against both [`replyr`](https://github.com/WinVector/replyr/issues/4) and [`sparklyr`](https://github.com/rstudio/sparklyr/issues/721).

+    *** caught segfault ***
+    address 0x0, cause 'unknown'

+    Traceback:
+     1: r_replyr_bind_rows(lst, colnames, tempNameGenerator)
+     2: replyr_bind_rows(rlist, tempNameGenerator = tempNameGenerator)

+This pretty much can *not* be `replyr`'s fault as `replyr` is a pure `R` package that mereley issues commands to `dplyr`/`sparklyr`/`Spark`.
+So at worst `replyr` is generate a complicated sequence that is exposing a bug in one of these or between once of all of these.
+At this point I am pretty much decided on suggesting this markdown as a cluster acceptance test.
+If you can't do this, you can't expect to later do complicated work. )

 ``` r
 mtcars2 %>%
   replyr_moveValuesToRows(nameForNewKeyColumn= 'fact',